silvideastora/silvideastora/README.md

     <b>Welcome to my page!</b><br><br>
     <i>
         I'm Silvi Rodríguez a front end developer<br>
-        Currently learning to walk in Backend technologies.<br>
+        Currently learning to walk in Backend technologies with Java.<br>
         Open to collaborating on interesting and innovative frontend projects.<br>
     </i><br>
     <a href="https://www.linkedin.com/in/silvi-rodriguez-54722784/">